Sedokina/Teniry.CQRS/Readme.md

 # Get started

-## Register services

-Add the following code to your `Program.cs` file:
+Add the following code to your `Program.cs` file, to register all necessary services for library to work

 ```csharp
 // Add cqrs support